 The seven day creation is not literal, there are illogical and unscientific errors that would not have been apparent to the authors but which are highlighted on this page and by science.
 The shape of the Earth is not flat.
 The Sun does not revolve around the Earth.
 The creation of light and the sun happened independent of each other, and there were 'days' before the sun was created for the Earth to rotate around.
 The order in which animals, plants and other elements of life appear in Genesis contradict the order that appears in the fossil record and the order of creation of the stars, the sun, etc, also contradict what we know scientifically.
 The logic is flawed behind the 'day of rest', an all-powerful God does not need rest.
 In short, the separation of creation into a seven day period is a useless and outdated creation story riddled with errors.
 Such beliefs, now called creationism and fundamentalism, have set us back as a species through the (often violent) suppression of basic science.

 Genesis was written by fallible Human beings, not God, and is proven to be a false record of creation.
-It also shows many symptoms of being a piecemeal, fragmented myth that has been edited and rewritten over time so that it hardly even makes internal sense.
+It also shows many symptoms of being a piecemeal, fragmented myth that has been edited and rewritten over time to the exent that it hardly makes internal sense.
 It contains no moral teachings and nothing educational.
-It is an irredeemable anachronism that we ever teach our children its pointless myths.
-It should be purged and forgotten.
+It is an irredeemable anachronism and should be forgotten.